ShatrovOA/dtFFT/docs/usage.rst

 .. note::

-  The only case when in-place execution is not allowed is 2D ``Transpose-Only`` plan.
-Doing so will trigger the error :f:var:`DTFFT_ERROR_INPLACE_TRANSPOSE`.
+  There are two cases when in-place execution is not allowed:

+    - 2D ``Transpose-Only`` plan
+    - 3D ``Transpose-Only`` with Y-slab optimization enabled.

 An optional auxiliary buffer ``aux`` may be provided.
 If omitted on the first call to :f:func:`execute`, it is allocated internally and freed when the plan is destroyed.
 C users can pass ``NULL`` to opt out.